- Unix / Linux for Beginners

-The mv command would move existing file completely into new file.
-So in this case you would fine only newfile in your current directory.
+The mv command will move the existing file completely into the new file.
+In this case, you will find only newfile in your current directory.

-To delete an existing file use the rm command.
-Its basic syntax is:
+To delete an existing file, use the rm command.
+Following is the basic syntax −

 $ rm filename

-Caution: It may be dangerous to delete a file because it may contain useful information.
-So be careful while using this command.
-It is recommended to use -i option along with rm command.
+Caution − A file may contain useful information.
+It is always recommended to be careful while using this Delete command.
+It is better to use the -i option along with rm command.

-Following is the example which would completely remove existing file filename:
+Following is the example which shows how to completely remove the existing file filename.

 $ rm filename $

-You can remove multiple files at a tile as follows:
+You can remove multiple files at a time with the command given below −

 $ rm filename1 filename2 filename3 $

-stdin : This is referred to as standard input and associated file descriptor is 0.
+stdin − This is referred to as the standard input and the associated file descriptor is 0.
 This is also represented as STDIN.
-Unix program would read default input from STDIN.
+The Unix program will read the default input from STDIN.

-stdout : This is referred to as standard output and associated file descriptor is 1.
+stdout − This is referred to as the standard output and the associated file descriptor is 1.
 This is also represented as STDOUT.
-Unix program would write default output at STDOUT
+The Unix program will write the default output at STDOUT

-stderr : This is referred to as standard error and associated file descriptor is 2.
+stderr − This is referred to as the standard error and the associated file descriptor is 2.
 This is also represented as STDERR.
-Unix program would write all the error message at STDERR.
+The Unix program will write all the error messages at STDERR.